-Most people who love running now, say some version of this about their first time out: When I first started jogging I couldn’t do it for more than two minutes.
+Most people who love running say some version of “When I first started running, I couldn’t do it for more than two minutes.
 I was out of breath.
-My body hurt, my lungs hurt and I thought: This isn’t fun.
-But I am so happy I stuck with it because now I can run for miles and I can’t imagine my life without running.
+My body hurt, my lungs hurt, and I thought: This isn’t fun.
+But I am so happy I stuck with it because now I can run for miles, and I can’t imagine my life without running.”

 Build on those numbers, running more and walking less.
-If you commit time to running a few times a week, you will be amazed at how quickly your body adapts and you make progress.
+If you commit time to running a few times a week, you will be amazed at how quickly your body adapts, and you make progress.

 You are going to tell everyone you know.
-Your excitement at doing something you didn’t think you could do will start to take hold and you will feel on top of the world.
+Your excitement at doing something you didn’t think you could do will start to take hold, and you will feel on top of the world.
 Soon you will set out to run longer than 15 minutes.
 And this is how your love of running takes hold.

 Related: 5 Reasons to Start Running

-Conditioning your body to run is challenging enough without adding hills right off the bat.
+- Start flat: Conditioning your body to run is challenging enough without adding hills right off the bat.
 Stack the odds in your favor and jog on flat surfaces when you are just starting.

-A new runner will feel like they are maxing out all their energy when they go for their first few runs.
+- Start with Short Intervals: A new runner will feel like they are maxing out all their energy when they go for their first few runs.
 Intervals will help you recover and keep going.

 Part of why runners love to run or jog is because you don’t need any equipment, you don’t have to get to a group class at a certain time, and you don’t need a membership.
 You don’t have to buy hand weights or master choreography.

-You just lace up those running shoes, put on that sports bra and dash out your front door.
+You lace up those running shoes, put on that sports bra and dash out your front door.
 (Well, maybe put on some other running attire too, but you get my gist.)
 It’s a relationship for you, your running shoes and your playlist.